Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Simulation Results

 \subsection{Scenario 1: Environments with multiple small obstacles}

-In this scenario, the environment is populated with obstacles of uniform size, randomly positioned throughout.
-The vehicle starts from the origin and navigates towards the target piece by piece, relying on its limited field of view.
-The simulation concludes when the robot's distance to the target is less than $3~m$.
+In this scenario, the environment is populated with obstacles of uniform size, randomly positioned throughout the search area.
+The vehicle navigates from the origin towards the target, piece by piece, relying on its limited field of view.
+The simulation concludes when the robot's distance to the target is less than a chosen threshold of $3~m$.
 Fig.~\ref{fig6} illustrates how the robot can overcome non-convex obstacles.
-It is important to note that the level of non-convexity significantly impacts the algorithm's performance.
+The level of non-convexity significantly impacts the algorithm's performance.
 Specifically, if addressing non-convex situations requires information on past observed environments and decisions, the algorithm may fail.
-However, the authors have only utilized environments lacking such complexities.
+Such environments are not considered in this study.